High-Precision Dichotomous Image Segmentation via Probing Diffusion Capacity: Introduction

-In this paper, we successfully trained a one-step SD model that generates high-resolution, high-quality results in DIS, preserving fine details while accurately segmenting complex structures (See Fig. \ref{fig:visual1}) .
 Generally, our main contributions can be summarized as follows: \begin{itemize} \item We propose \mymethod, leveraging the powerful prior of diffusion models for the DIS task, elegantly navigating the traditional struggle to effectively balance the trade-off between receptive field expansion and detail preservation in traditional discriminative learning-based methods.

 \item We transform the recurrent nature of diffusion models into an end-to-end framework by implementing straightforward one-step denoising, significantly accelerating the inference speed.

 \item We introduce an auxiliary edge generation task, complemented by an effective interactive module, to achieve a nuanced balance in detail representation while also enhancing the determinism of the generated masks.